gist-ailab/man-max-third-molar/README.md

-# Automated Diagnosis for Extraction Difficulty of Maxillary and Mandibular Third Molars and Post-Extraction Complications Using Deep Learning
+# Automated Diagnosis for Extraction Difficulty of Maxillary and Mandibular Third Molars and Post-Extraction Complications Using Deep Learning (Submit: Journal of dentistry)

 ## overview